ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 # Linear Regression <a name="linreg-title"></a>

-We utilize the scikit-learn library within Python to model our data using Linear Regression.
+We utilize the scikit-learn library within Python to model our data using linear regression.
 The code sections below are broken up into 4 key sections:

 * Data Import
 * Data Preprocessing